jsteddom/Portfolio/SwiftUI/README.txt

 Exercise & Demos:
 	This will consist of smaller Xcode projects/files.
-Some of theses will be small exercise similar class assingments and some 'demo' projects whose purpose is to learn/develop certain features/functionalities in an issoldated file for future reference.
+Some of theses will be small exercises, similar class assignments and some 'demo' projects whose purpose is to learn/develop certain features/functionalities in an isolated file for future reference.